Carreau/phd-dissertation/parts/cells.rst

 Like polymerisation that can be enhanced by some proteins, depolymerisation can also be speed up by divers proteins.
-ADF/Cofilin is such a family of protein which is able to speedup the depolymerisation of actin either by increasing the off rate at the pointed end, or by actively severing the filament in different point, thus disassembling the formed network.
+ADF/Cofilin is such a family of protein which is able to speedup the depolymerisation of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network.

 It should be noted that depolymerisation can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin